List of sultans of Banten

-The Sultan of Banten was the ruler of Banten Sultanate in the province of Banten, Indonesia, which had triumphed at the western tip of Java island.
-The sultanate was founded by Maulana Hasanuddin of Banten who reigned between 1552 to 1570.
+The sultan of Banten was the ruler of Banten Sultanate in the province of Banten, Indonesia, which had triumphed at the western tip of Java island.
+The sultanate was founded by Maulana Hasanuddin of Banten who reigned between 1552 and 1570.
 It was one of the most important Muslim dynasties in pre-colonial Indonesia that made contact with the Europeans.